Frequently Asked Questions

 Do you accept in kind donations?

-By prior arrangement.
+With prior arrangement.
 Please email us at [email protected] with what you'd like to donate.
-We maintain a list of equipment we're looking for!
+Sequoia Fabrica maintains a list of equipment we are looking for!
+We can provide a receipt for your in-kind donation upon request.

 Why did you choose the name Sequoia Fabrica?